 I’ve got to talk about my original reaction to this scene because this was a pants-wetter.
 After the fight with Zack, you get a break before the championship.
-Your opponent is going to be Hades, a one-time mid-game boss, three-time late/post-game boss (once in KH1, twice in KH2), and yes he was a one-time early game boss, but that was in CoM, where he served as the game’s third Sleight-using boss, when you weren’t at all used to Sleights, so remember that sleights can literally reach into your character’s brain and blend them into custard.
+Your opponent is going to be Hades, a one-time mid-game boss, three-time late/post-game boss (once in KH1, twice in KH2), sort of a big deal.
+Yes he was a one-time early game boss, but that was in CoM, where he served as the game’s third Sleight-using boss, when you weren’t at all used to Sleights, so remember that sleights can literally reach into your character’s brain and blend them into custard.
 I was aware of all this, but I held my cool and approached the game like the cheater I pretend not to be, but truly am at heart.
 I approached him like a Marathon boss by stacking my deck with my usual two Curaga panels and made everything else Blizzard-aligned.
 That’ll teach him to walk in here with an obvious elemental weakness on his head!

 And then I got into the arena and in came the Ice “Titan,” and my heart began to sink.
-Hades may have technically appeared three times in late tournaments, but only as a significant bump in a road, a difficulty part in a long-distance run, not a sprint!
+Hades may have technically appeared three times in late tournaments, but only as a significant bump in a road, a difficulty only in a long-distance run, not a sprint!
 The Ice Titan was a genuine superboss, one that I had, in 2010, never been able to defeat!
 And I was gong to have to fight both of them!
 It’s hard to remember, what with Hades being a comedy character and also a mid-game boss that one time in KH2, but this is like trying to fight Ruby Weapon when Shinryu shows up at your back!
 And if I had been in any other situation, I probably would have reasserted my confidence by reminding myself that it was still the late-middle of the game and they weren’t really going to throw a boss at me outside the curve, but remember that this wasn’t a regular day: I had nothing equipped but Blizzard spells and then in walked a giant popsicle!

 On top of all of this, I’d seen Zack fight as an AI teammate during Ven’s story, and the game had deliberately reminded us that it had AI teammates with Hercules at the start of the world!
 Of course he was going to run in, and hell, maybe that would even things out between Superthing 1 and Superthing 2 over here?
 And sure enough, in he comes, when Aqua goes and does the most striking thing.
 To this day I still sort of wonder why the devs chose to do this.
 Was it a deliberate narrative decision?
 A technical limitation?
 That would certainly be possible given the sheer scale of the Ice Colossus plus another boss running around at his feet.
 But even if the plot was changed to accommodate a technical issue, it was changed in the best possible way.

 Aqua.
 Has.
 Had it.
-She arrived at this pointless world, was constantly harassed by a man who wouldn’t take no for an answer and only continued to put on different kinds of pressure after he finally seemed to have accepted her rejection, she’s being dogged by two younger kids that she doesn’t even know, being treated like a celebrity and she’s being forced to stay in a place that won’t help her at all by people who basically knew it wouldn’t help her at all.
+She arrived at this pointless world, was constantly harassed by a man who wouldn’t take no for an answer and only continued to put on different kinds of pressure after he finally seemed to have accepted her rejection.
+She’s being dogged by two younger kids that she doesn’t even know, being treated like a celebrity and she’s being forced to stay in a place that won’t help her at all by people who basically knew it wouldn’t help her at all.
 A new man who represents everything she despises shows up, insults her and holds his power over her and then breaks her confused but ultimately positive bubble of hope for her brother with a convincing lie that things are even worse than she ever imagined.
 Phil sees her as a piece of meat that needs both his training and his “training,” Zack for all his respect still sees her as an obstacle on the way to Terra, Hades sees her as a weakling too and had decided to pulverize her to make point, and Willa Holland, out of understanding of the character or for all I know maybe even a bad day in the recording booth, has been sounding testier, and angrier, and closer and closer to the edge with every single line.
 And to make matters worse than even all that, Hades is now twisting the rules to his own ends, and yes, that really is the worst of it all.
 Let me explain.

 As denizens of the internet, you’re probably familiar with D&D’s famous two-axis alignment system.
 On that alignment system, Aqua is pretty clearly Lawful Good, but she doesn’t represent the wishy-washy melange of heroic traits that “Lawful Good” sometimes represents.
 Oh no, Aqua is a literalist, AD&D 2e Lawful Good character: she is hardliner Lawful and hardliner Good, two independent efforts that she seems to make every single minute of the day.
 While she’s learning not to be so aggressive about them both (remember at the outset when she nearly stabbed Lady Tremaine?
-Remember, from other storylines, how she doesn’t end up being as hardliner as Eraqus?), she’s clearly happiest when she’s living both principles in kind, and seems to get along especially well with people that follow the proper order of things, at least at first, until people get past her barriers (which hasn’t happened yet and won’t until the next world, but keep an eye on it).
-But one consistency is that if someone around her breaks the tenants of Law or Goodness, she has a unique reaction to both.
+But then remember, from other storylines, how she doesn’t end up being as hardliner as Eraqus?), she’s clearly happiest when she’s living both principles in kind, and seems to get along especially well with people that follow the proper order of things, at least at first, until people get past her barriers (which hasn’t happened yet and won’t until the next world, but keep an eye on it).
+But one consistency is that if someone around her breaks the tenants of Law or Goodness, she has a unique reaction to both: one reaction for Evil, and one reaction for Chaos.
 Her reaction to someone using the darkness (Evil) is with her usual paladin routine, we’ve seen it before.
 But Aqua’s been a lot more tolerant about Chaotic disorder in the past, and it’s only here when we see her finally snap at the sheer torrent of disrespect she’s received since arriving on the world, when Hades bends the rules, that we see her let it all out.